go-to-k/image-scanner-with-trivy/README.md

 const imageScanner = new ImageScannerWithTrivyV2(this, 'ImageScannerWithTrivy', {
   imageUri: image.imageUri,
   repository: image.repository,
-  // If vulnerabilities are detected, the ECS service deployment will be blocked
+  // If vulnerabilities are detected, the ECS deployment will be blocked
   // Note: This option only works when `failOnVulnerability` is `true` (default).
   blockConstructs: [fargateService],
 });